feathersjs-ecosystem/feathers-vuex/README.md

 - `copy {Object}` - a deep copy of the current item at the moment it was marked as current.
 You can make changes to the copy without modifying the `current`.
 You can then use the `commitCopy` mutation to save the changes as the `current` or `rejectCopy` to revert `copy` to once again match `current`.
 - `servicePath {String}` - the full service path, even if you alias the namespace to something else.
 - `idField {String}` - the name of the field that holds each item's id. *Default: `'id'`*
+- `paginate {Boolean}` - Indicates if the service has pagination turned on.
+This changes the response of the `find` action and getter to match the response that Feathers gives.

 The following state attributes allow you to bind to the pending state of requests:
 - `isFindPending {Boolean}` - `true` if there's a pending `find` request.  `false` if not.